Clark Kent (Smallville): Role in Smallville

 In the season eight premiere, it is revealed that the Veritas device does not allow others to control Clark, but rather strips him of his powers.
-Wandering the globe with Russian gangsters, Clark is eventually found and rescued by Oliver Queen (Justin Hartley) and John Jones, with the latter restoring Clarks powers.
+Wandering the globe with Russian gangsters, Clark is eventually found and rescued by Oliver Queen (Justin Hartley) and John Jones, with the latter restoring Clark's powers.
 During season eight, Clark uses his new job at the Daily Planet to access advance information, which he uses to stop crime around the city.
 In subsequent episodes, Clark adopts the name "Red-Blue Blur" as his superhero moniker.
 Toward the end of the season, Clark wrestles with the idea of having to kill Davis Bloome (Sam Witwer), a new friend, after discovering that Davis is actually Doomsday, a genetically engineered creature created by General Zod to kill Clark and destroy Earth.
-In the season eight finale, Clark finds a way to separate Davis' personality from that of Doomsday, and buries Doomsday a mile underground.
+In the season eight finale, Clark finds a way to separate Davis' personality from that of Doomsday, and buries Doomsday underground.
 When Davis subsequently kills Jimmy Olsen (Aaron Ashmore), Clark decides that his human-learned emotions have caused him the most trouble, as it was his compassion for Davis that led to Jimmy's death.
 He vows that "Clark Kent is dead".

 The start of season nine reveals that Clark has begun training with Jor-El, which is shown by his wearing his family crest on his chest when in his superhero persona.
 After realizing there are other Kryptonians on Earth, lacking special powers and led by Zod (Callum Blue), Clark decides to help them adjust to living as humans.
 When Zod is shot and killed, Clark uses his own blood to bring him back to life, resulting in Zod regaining his Kryptonian powers.
 Zod enables the other Kryptonians to regain their powers as well, and unites them to destroy the world in order to turn it into a new Krypton.
 This season, Lois and Clark begin a romantic relationship, while Lois also assists "The Blur" in his heroic endeavors.
 Clark kisses Lois while he is "the Blur" in the season nine finale and unknowingly reveals to her the truth.
 Afterward, he convinces the Kryptonians to leave Earth for a new, uninhabited planet.
 Clark then sacrifices his own life to send Zod through a portal, far away from Earth.